CMTA/CMTAT-Canton/README.md

 If all checks pass, sender and recipient holdings are updated atomically.

-### 3. Is this implementation intended for public-chain deployment like Ethereum mainnet?
+### d.
+Is this implementation intended for public-chain deployment like Ethereum mainnet?
 No. This implementation targets Canton/Daml deployments, not EVM deployment.

 - Smart contract logic is written as Daml templates and choices.
 - Execution, authorization, and visibility follow Canton participant/party semantics.
 - If you need Ethereum deployment, use a Solidity implementation family (for example CMTAT Solidity or CMTAT-Confidential).

-### 4. Does this version encrypt balances and transfer amounts like CMTAT-Confidential?
+### e.
+Does this version encrypt balances and transfer amounts like CMTAT-Confidential?
 No. This package does not use FHE ciphertext balances.

 - Privacy in Canton comes from ledger visibility rules (stakeholders/observers), not encrypted arithmetic types.
 - In contrast, CMTAT-Confidential uses encrypted values (`euint64`) and ACL-based decryption controls.

-### 5. Can third parties read balances and total supply?
+### f.
+Can third parties read balances and total supply?
 It depends on contract visibility and granted roles.

 - `BalanceOf` and `TotalSupplyOf` are read choices, but callers must have visibility on the corresponding contracts.
 - Visibility is controlled by Daml signatory/observer relationships (`issuer`, `operators`, `readers`, and holder-specific visibility on `Holding`).
 - There is no public "read everything" endpoint equivalent to a fully public EVM state view.

-### 6. What happens after deactivation?
+### g.
+What happens after deactivation?
 Deactivation is irreversible in this model.

 - State-changing token operations are blocked (`Mint`, `Burn`, `Freeze`, `Unfreeze`, and other guarded actions).
 - The read path for total supply remains available (`TotalSupplyOf`), which supports audit/reporting needs after shutdown.

-### 7. If we add a new function/choice in v2, do we always need a migration?
+### h.
+If we add a new function/choice in v2, do we always need a migration?
 No. In Canton/Daml SCU, adding new choices is generally a backward-compatible change and does not by itself require migrating all existing contracts.

 Rule of thumb: